andrasq/node-qpubs/Pubsub.md

 *topic* unique name that identifies a _message bus_; a message "channel" .BR

-*message passing* is similar to _pubsub_ but with just one sender and one receiver .BR
+*message passing* communication method similar to _pubsub_ but with just one sender and one receiver .BR
 *send* message passing analogue to _publish_
 .BR